palewire/first-django-admin/docs/index.rst

       )
       notes = models.TextField(blank=True)

 Congratulations, you've written your first model.
 But it won't be created as a real table in your database until you run what Django calls a "migration."
-That's just a fancy word for syncing our models files.
+That's just a fancy word for syncing our models with our database.

 Make sure to save your ``models.py``file.
-Then design the migration for your new model.
+Then we'll ``manage.py`` to prepare the changes necessary to create your new model.

 .. code-block:: bash